isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    ]

-Again, it is better to specify the relay address at the shared network level and this value will be inherited by all subnets belonging to the shared network.
+Again, it is better to specify the relay address at the shared network level; this value will be inherited by all subnets belonging to the shared network.

 ::